Fair Climate Policy

 Link to website: Tomato Rally

-The Networked Plate
+The Connected Plate

-For ages: 8-12 – Languages: DE – Rating:⭐⭐⭐⭐ Free game.
+For ages: 8-12 – Duration: 2-3 units – Languages: DE – Rating:⭐⭐⭐⭐- Free game.………………………………….

 Each student is given an ‘identity’ like a food item (strawberry, chicken, chips), someone in the food chain (farmer, driver), or a link in the process (water, field, bin worker).
 They think about their roles and use string to show how they are connected.
 This helps them understand how food systems are linked and encourages systems thinking.